 “Alatriste” “is a valiant experiment in costs and (international) reach,” Vasile said in Rome.

-The budget has not been revealed but costs are dropping in Spain as producers slash budgets to compete for fewer projects.
+The budget has not been revealed but costs are dropping in Spain as producers vie to compete for fewer projects.
 This means “Alatriste’s” price, which Vasile described as “correct for a product of this scale,” is likely to be significantly less than the reported $39 million for the second season of “Borgia,” co-financed and sold by Beta.

 Even though Mediaset Espana is Spain’s most profitable broadcaster, it could not afford to finance the skein on its own.